qlaffont/ntranslate/README.md

 - `use(lang: String)` : Define selected language.
 If selected language is not available, it will use the default language.

+- `returnFile(lang: String)` : Define selected language.
+If selected language is not available, it will use the default language.
+Return JSON File Content.

 - `getDefaultLang()` : Get default language.

 - `getSelectedLang()` : Get selected language.

 - `translate(key: String, data: Array)` : Translate string with selected language.
+Replace Translated string with value if data is defined.

+- `translateParam(translateParam: Object(JSON), key: String, data: Array)` : Translate string with selected language.
 Replace Translated string with value if data is defined.

 - `changePath(path: String)` : Change languag file path.
 Default: `ApplicationPath/lang/` *Recommandation: Use path.join() to be compatible with Linux and Windows*